 The carrying value of long-lived assets, including amortizable, identifiable intangible assets, and asset groups are evaluated whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Conditions that may indicate impairment include, but are not limited to, a significant decrease in the market price of an asset, a significant adverse change in the extent or manner in which an asset is being used or a significant deterioration in its physical condition, and operating or cash flow performance that demonstrates continuing losses associated with an asset or asset group.
 A potential impairment has occurred if the projected future undiscounted cash flows expected to result from the use and eventual disposition of the asset or asset group are less than the carrying value of the asset or asset group.
-The estimate of cash flows includes management's assumptions of cash inflows and outflows directly resulting from the use of the asset in operation.
-If the carrying value exceeds the sum of the undiscounted cash flows, an impairment charge is recorded equal to the excess of the asset or asset group's carrying value over its fair value.
+The estimate of cash flows includes management's assumptions of cash inflows and outflows directly resulting from the use of the asset or asset group's carrying value over its fair value.

 Fair value is measured based on a projected discounted cash flow model using a discount rate the Company believes is commensurate with the risk inherent in its business.
-Any impairment charge would be recognized within operating expenses as other operating expense in the fiscal year incurred.
-Except for licenses, for the fiscal years ended January 2, 2021, December 28, 2019, and December 29, 2018, no long-lived assets were deemed to be impaired.
+Any impairment charge would be recognized within operating expenses as an other operating expense in the fiscal year incurred.
+Except for licenses, for the fiscal years ended December 28, 2019 and December 29, 2018, no long-lived assets were deemed to be impaired.
 See Note 5 - Goodwill and Intangible Assets, Net for impairment recorded related to licenses.